The 2014 Peter C. and Kristin Van Curan Nordblom Summer Fellowship for UNH Graduate Students

 About the Fellowship

 Fellowship recipients must exhibit a passion for rural issues, with a preference being given to residents of New England.
 The fellowship pays a generous stipend for a summer internship, and recipients are recognized for their award in university publications.
+In 2014, the fellowship stipend will be $5,000.

 Who Can Apply?